 \textbf{Differentiable Modeling Framework.} Differentiable models are computational frameworks where every operation is differentiable with respect to the input parameters.
 Importantly, a differentiable model enables integration into a learning framework to improve learning and can enable efficient parameter auto-tuning via gradient-based optimization during training.
 There are differentiable models for deformable objects, such as DiffCloth~\cite{LargeStepSimulation, diffcloth} and XPBD~\cite{xpbd}, but these models tend to suffer from numerical instability.
 This makes it challenging to apply these modeling frameworks while trying to perform parameter identification for real-world DLO manipulation.
-To address these limitations, this paper proposes a differentiable DER model, called DDER, which is incorporated into a learning framework that achieves numerical stability when predicting dynamic DLO behavior.
-This results in better predictive performance when compared to state-of-the-art methods and enables auto-tuning of DLO parameters using limited real-world data.
+To address these limitations, this paper proposes a differentiable DER model, called DDER, which is incorporated into a learning framework to achieve numerical stability.
+This results in better predictive performance for dynamic DLO behavior when compared to state-of-the-art methods and enables auto-tuning of DLO parameters using limited real-world data.